rustydomino/shutupmac/Packages/notilog/architecture.md

 A notification must be absent for two consecutive scans by default before a `disappeared` event is emitted.
 This debounce protects against short-lived AX churn.

+### `NotificationEventProcessor`

+`NotificationEventProcessor` owns a tracker plus first-scan recovery state.
+Given `[VisibleNotification]` and an explicit timestamp, it returns recovered `disappeared_unobserved` events separately from ordinary current-session events.
+This preserves the established recovered-before-current processing order.

-The CLI currently performs one scan per second.
+`MonitoringCycleProcessor` combines this event processing with due dismissal-verification evaluation.
+The CLI currently supplies one AX scan per second, but the core does not own that cadence.

 ---